With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Prestera Center For Mh Services Inc Addiction Services is a methadone clinic in Huntington, WV located at 3375 U. s.
-Route 60 East, 25705 zip code.
-Prestera Center For Mh Services Inc Addiction Services provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-In addition, Prestera Center For Mh Services Inc Addiction Services offers transportation assistance, case management and recovery coaches.
-Prestera Center For Mh Services Inc Addiction Services provides opioid treatment for children and adolescents.
+Prestera Center For Mh Services Inc Addiction Services is a methadone clinic in Huntington, WV located in Cabell County at 3375 U. s.
+Route 60 East, 25705 zip code area that also includes suboxone treatment services.
+Prestera Center For Mh Services Inc Addiction Services provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
+In addition, Prestera Center For Mh Services Inc Addiction Services offers mental health services, transportation assistance and case management.
+Prestera Center For Mh Services Inc Addiction Services includes opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.